joepuzzo/robot-viewer/README.md

   home: this.home, // boolean if robot is currently home
   homing: this.homing, // boolean if robot is currently homing
   moving: this.moving, // boolean if robot is currently moving
+  freedrive: this.freedrive, // boolean if the robot is currently in freedrive
   config: this.config, // Current robot configuration
   motors: this.motorsMeta, // Metadata about motors ( example [{id: 'j0', id: 'j1'}] )
-};
+  errors: this.errors, // any current errors on the robot };
 ```